-The not so rare or valuable 50 pence coins…
+The not-so-rare or valuable 50 pence coins…

 There are some coins out there that are rumoured to be worth a lot of money due to the fact they are so rare when in reality, they are quite common.
 Even the 50p pieces with a lower mintage, aren’t even worth much.

-Some examples to look out for.
+Here are some examples to look out for.